-As of April 2014, Land Registry no longer tests new application software releases against Microsoft Windows before Windows 7.
+Since April 2014, HM Land Registry does not test new application software releases against Microsoft Windows XP and Microsoft Internet Explorer 8.

-Microsoft Internet Explorer 11, Microsoft Edge, Safari 8 onwards and the latest version of any browsers which automatically update, such as Mozilla Firefox and Google Chrome are supported.
+We support Microsoft Internet Explorer 9 onwards, Safari 7 onwards and the latest version of browsers that automatically update, such as Mozilla Firefox and Google Chrome.

 9.3 Data items displayed

-The UK House Price Index (UK HPI) is published by Land Registry using sales data collected on residential housing transactions, whether for cash or with a mortgage,
+The UK House Price Index (UK HPI) is published by HM Land Registry using sales data collected on residential housing transactions.

 |Monthly Change||The month-to-month percentage change of the index.|